 Misa (to Matt): If it helps, pretend that I'm Mello.

-- What Did He See In You?: Near asks Erin this regarding her relationship with L.
+- What Does He See in Her?: Near asks Erin this regarding her relationship with L.

 - What Is This Feeling?: Umbra has been watching Erin since the end of the first story, though he's unsure as to why he feels so compelled to do so.

 - What the Hell, Hero?: Erin still has a fondness for dishing out this trope.
 So far she pulls it on Stephen when she thinks he's trying to steal Misa's things at the party (before he and Halle are forced to tell her the truth, at which point she becomes even more upset), and on Near for being, well, Near.
 At the end of chapter 15, she does this to herself, since she believes that trusting Light and Misa and trying to "save" them ultimately just got a bunch of good people killed.

 - Who Wants to Live Forever?: Umbra asks what the point is to living forever if their lives as shinigami are so boring.
 Lumen begs to differ, responding that they can just as well make their own excitement since they've got all the time to do whatever they please.
 It's also implied that most shinigami feel this way at some level, but at the same time they keep killing humans for their lifespan because they're still afraid of what may happen if they don't...

 - Who's Laughing Now?: Kiyomi.
 Despite being "Miss To-Oh" and one of the top students in college, she has a dead-end job at Sakura TV and her parents won't speak to her because of it, and she gets pushed around by Nishiyama and sexually harassed by Demegawa.
 Her only close friend and confidante is Mikami, who it's implied that she's attracted to.
 That all changes when she finds Umbra's notebook in her apartment...